 - Net meter – a net meter helps the power company keep track of the energy flow between your home and the grid.
 When the home consumption exceeds energy generation, for example in the evening, the net meter rolls normally to track your energy consumption.
 While your solar installation is generating more electricity than your appliance can consume, the net meter provides you with a credit against the power bill.

-- Battery storage – since the solar modules only generate electricity during sunny days, you may need battery storage to store excess energy for use during rainy and cloudy days.
-The battery storage becomes most important if you live in a rural area with an off-grid system, to help you completely cut off from the dependency of the power grid.
+- Battery storage – since the solar modules only generate electricity during sunny days, you may need battery storage to store excess energy for use on rainy and cloudy days.
+The battery storage becomes most important if you live in a rural area with an off-grid system, to help you completely cut off from the dependency on the power grid.

 - Monitoring system – a good inverter should provide monitoring capabilities to help you track the performance of your solar modules, detect faults, and remind you to wash them to maintain high energy production.

 - Mounting system – a good mounting system can fix solar panels on your roof, keep the cables tidy and protect your roof tiles.

 - Insurance – even the best components money can buy may be knocked out by natural disasters and human error.
 Having good insurance for your PV system can help protect your system from any improbable catastrophe.

 By understanding how solar panels work, you can consider investing in solar to start saving electricity bills.